 Partnerships with Insurtech companies are increasing in popularity as many redefine their business models to align with customer needs, seek strategic partner deals and invest in, or buy, companies that provide key technologies.
 However, corporate investors and buyers need to remain conscious of how each investment and purchase fits into its broader corporate strategy, goals, and company direction.
 Such alignment will become critical to success, especially as larger insurers begin to drive global M&A activity and deal competition rises.

 Insurtech-focused accelerators, designed to encourage start-up growth and innovation are also important elements in the subsector’s growth.
 In fact, 36 percent of insurers from around the globe are involved in an innovation hub or lab, and some are already using these hubs as a way to enhance, transform, and eventually replace, their current operating models.
-Tellingly, major insurers have also begun working together on innovation labs and digital garages, prioritising technology innovation over competition.
+Tellingly, major insurers have also begun working together on innovation labs and digital garages,

 Clear variation in different geographical areas